 Taurus has full discretion also on the acceptance or not of clients and/or Participants.

-Taurus’ decision to trade the Admitted Digital Assets on its T-DX OTF is subject to conditions and may be reversed at any time by Taurus.
-There is no guarantee that Taurus will continue to trade the Digital Assets on the T-DX OTF in the future.
-Hence the Company understands and agrees that current Digital Asset holders may face a total lack of liquidity if the T-DX OTF is the only trading facility accepting to trading the Digital Assets, and then Taurus decides to stop trading.
+Taurus’ decision to admit to trading the Admitted Digital Assets on its T-DX OTF is subject to conditions and may be reversed at any time by Taurus.
+There is no guarantee that Taurus will continue to admit to trading the Digital Assets on the T-DX OTF in the future.
+Hence the Company understands and agrees that current Digital Asset holders may face a total lack of liquidity if the T-DX OTF is the only trading facility accepting trading the Digital Assets, and then Taurus decides to stop trading.